-The Center for Diseases of the Liver and Pancreas offers gastroenterology/ hepatology treatments
+Gastroenterology/ Hepatology Treatments at the Center for Diseases of the Liver and Pancreas, Denver

 Used to directly visualize the pancreatic and biliary ducts.
 This is performed in addition to the ERCP procedure (below).
 A tiny camera fiber is guided into the pancreatic and/or common bile duct to allow for a more in-depth view and more precise tissue sampling.
 The gastroenterologist uses this technique when the X-ray image does not give enough information about what is going on in the biliary or pancreatic ducts.

 Provides an endoscopic view of biliary and pancreatic system and is used to help diagnose problems either by visualization or by obtaining tissue samples in the liver, gallbladder, bile ducts, and pancreas by injecting the common bile duct and/or the pancreatic duct with dye.
 This provides visualization of abnormalities via an X-ray image.
 Certain ductal problems (such as strictures, obstructions and gallstones) can be addressed during ERCP.
 Structures can be dilated and diagnosed, obstructions can be removed and/or diagnosed, stones within the duct can be removed and stents can be placed to facilitate drainage of bile through obstructed or structured areas.